lewiskyh/youtube-channel-statistics/README.md

 - Fetches and displays statistics of a YouTube channel.
 - Visualizes video statistics using plots.
-- Exports data to CSV files.
+- Exports data to CSV files (under development).

 ## Prerequisites